 The final putt has fallen in the PGA Championship, and now we look forward to future PGA Championship sites for coming years.
-The PGA of America has already announced the PGA Championship venues through 2023, and we take a look at potential future PGA Championship sites through 2030, now knowing that the PGA Championship will be played in May starting in 2019 at Bethpage Black on Long Island.
+The PGA of America has already announced the PGA Championship venues through 2024 and a few more in the future, and we take a look at potential future PGA Championship sites through 2030, now knowing that the PGA Championship will be played in May starting in 2019 at Bethpage Black on Long Island.

 Future PGA Championship sites